Vrajshah0306/Tic-Tac-Toe/README.md

 - **Game reset**: Resets the board after each game and keeps a running score.
 - **Input validation**: Ensures that squares cannot be clicked multiple times during the game.
 - **Buttons for resetting**: Options to reset the board, reset points, or reset everything.
+- **Color Change**: Toggle between two color schemes for the game board.
+- **Winning Box Highlighting**: When a player wins, the winning boxes are highlighted with a distinct color.

 ---